larsks/neutron-diag/README.md

 ...and the corresponding `show` command for each of the networks, subnets, and routers discovered.
 It also collects the output of `router-port-list` for each router.

+Optionally adding `-l` on the command line will cause the script to package up `/var/log/neutron/*.log` into the tarball as well.
+Using `-l` probably requires that you run this script as `root`.

 You might run it like this: